Notes and Applied Theory Small Data Ethics

 Fields

-Resist "just in case" columns.
+Resist “just in case” columns.
 Every extra field increases identifiability and misuse potential.
+If you cannot name the decision it serves, remove it.

 Retention

 Keep data only as long as needed for payouts, audits, and appeals — then reduce or delete.
+Retention without a documented reason is exposure without a purpose.

 Access

 Small data requires tighter role-based access.
 Fewer people should see raw records.
+The person who runs the load should not be the same person who approves exceptions.

 Reference: UK ICO guidance on data minimisation (UK GDPR).